 Crepe paper flowers are fabulous, and there seem to be endless possibilities.
 During my last minute decor flurry last Halloween I sent my boyfriend around every craft store I could think of in search of Crepe paper streamers and none to be found anywhere.
 I’m stocking up early.
 A posy of black flowers is amazing!

-Alternatively, you could buy a cheap bouquet and use black spray paint for a bouquet of Faux black flowers!
+Alternatively, you could buy a cheap bouquet like this one and use black spray paint for a bouquet of Faux black flowers!
 You could also use watered down black ink or watercolour paint to create a fabulous grey bouquet to have a few different shades potted about the house.

 Framed doilies are definitely on my Halloween To Do List this year.
 Take a small trip to the charity shop to have a look at the cheap frames.
 Being a collector of all things pretty, I have a huge collection of doilies and antique lace which tends to look rather marvellous at this time of year.